AP source: Browns Watson to meet with NFL officials in Texas

 “We have no update and will decline comment on that tweet,” league spokesman Brian McCarthy said in an email to AP.
 “There’s no timetable as the review is active and ongoing.”

-Watson signed a fully guaranteed $230 million contract in March with the Browns, who outbid several teams and have committed to the three-time Pro Bowl QB despite his ongoing legal situation.
-Two grand juries in Texas declined to indict Watson on criminal charges filed by the women, but the civil cases remain open.
+The Browns, who sent three first-round draft picks and six total selections to the Texans for Watson, are eager to find out if they’ll be without him for any portion of this season after making such a major investment in the three-time Pro Bowler.

+In March, two Texas grand juries declined to indict Watson on criminal complaints from 10 women.
+He has denied all wrongdoing, and said during a news conference with the Browns in April that he “never assaulted or disrespected or harassed any woman in my life.”

-Watson has given depositions on several of them, and to this point he has not missed any of Cleveland’s offseason programs.
-Watson has denied assaulting the women, saying any sex was consensual.
+Watson has given depositions on several of the civil cases.
+To this point he has not missed any of Cleveland’s offseason programs.

 As his future with the Browns remains uncertain, Watson’s treating some of his new teammates to a weekend in the Bahamas to do some bonding and field work.
 It’s not yet known which players will be making the upcoming trip with Watson.